-Honey Mustard Chicken Wings & Thoughts On Fall
+Honey Mustard Chicken Wings & Garden Updates

+You’ll love this sauce, it’s great on so many dishes.
 These honey mustard chicken wings are saucy, delicious and easily of our favorite easy chicken wings recipe.

 Video: Honey Mustard Chicken Wings Recipe

 The fun part about making chicken wings is that you can use different cooking techniques.
 We wrote about different ways to cook wings and how to make them healthier on our chicken recipe box site.
 Though everyone sauces them differently, either before baking or after or both, it’s great to be able to have options on preparing them.
 The great thing about baking them before saucing is that you can easily make multiple sauces, and toss the chicken wings in whichever one the devourer prefers.
 For the fire-tongues, our Sriracha Chicken Wing sauce almost always needs to be present at our gatherings.

 We even have a “healthy” version where you can pre-poach or pre-steam these honey mustard chicken wings before baking, which helps render much of the excess fat.
 You can still enjoy the wings without the guilt.

 Hope you enjoy the honey mustard chicken wings, this cold season and celebrate another delicious start to a new year.
 And if you want an added appetizer bonus, you must try this buffalo chicken dip!